Compliance and Enforcement Policy

 Notice of Violation with an Administrative Monetary Penalty

-Where a regulated entity contravenes a provision, requirement or condition that has been designated as one for which an Administrative Monetary Penalty (AMP) is available the entity could be liable as an individual to an AMP not exceeding $5,000 and as a corporation up to $25,000.
-Certain other violations may render the entity liable for greater penalties (e.g. a violation of insurance requirements for federally-regulated railway companies, up to $100,000; or a violation in respect of failure to identify or remove mobility barriers for persons with disabilities, to $250,000).
+Where a regulated entity contravenes a provision, requirement or condition that has been designated as one for which an AMP is available, the entity could be liable as an individual to an AMP not exceeding $5,000 and as a corporation up to $25,000.
+Certain other violations may render the entity liable for greater penalties (for example, a violation of insurance requirements for federally regulated railway companies of up to $100,000 or a violation in respect of failure to identify or remove mobility barriers for persons with disabilities of up to $250,000).
 The purpose of an AMP is to compel compliance, not to punish.

-The actual Notice of Violation (NOV) is issued by a DEO.
-It sets out the amount of the AMP, informs the entity of the date, location and substance of the non-compliance referencing the specific provision contravened.
+The Notice of Violation is issued by a DEO.
+It sets out the amount of the AMP, informs the entity of the date, location and substance of the non-compliance, and references the specific provision contravened.
 It provides a factual narrative and provides information on how the entity may either pay the amount of the assessed AMP or request a review of the facts or the amount of the penalty.

-The Agency has assigned a severity rating to the violation of most designated provisions ranging from Level A (considered to be strictly administrative) to Level D , the most serious (Annex 2 contains examples).
-Each subsequent violation of the same provision within a four year period by the same entity results in progressively higher penalty amounts, up to the maximum amount specified for each provision.
-In establishing the exact amount of the AMP the DEO considers both aggravating and mitigating factors including:
+The Agency has assigned a severity rating to the violation of most designated provisions ranging from Level A (considered to be strictly administrative) to Level D, the most serious (Annex 2 contains examples).
+Each subsequent violation of the same provision within a four-year period by the same entity results in progressively higher penalty amounts, up to the maximum amount specified for each provision.
+Additionally, a violation that is committed or continues for more than one day can be considered a separate violation for each day the violation is committed or continues.
+In establishing the exact amount of the AMP, the DEO considers both aggravating and mitigating factors, including:

 • Compliance history of the regulated entity